chelseybeck/airflow-dbt/README.md

     ```

 2. Open Poetry Shell
-    Note: every new terminal needs to run in this shell - it's where the dependencies are installed (or run commands with `poetry run`)
+    Note: every new terminal should run in this virtual environment (unless using a customized venv).
+[Learn more](https://python-poetry.org/docs/basic-usage/#using-your-virtual-environment)

     ```bash
     poetry shell